cakephp/docs/en/development/routing.rst

 URL Inflection for Resource Routes
 ----------------------------------

-By default, multi-worded controllers' URL fragments are the underscored form of the controller's name.
+By default, multi-worded controllers' URL fragments are the dashed form of the controller's name.
 E.g., ``BlogPostsController``'s URL fragment would be **/blog-posts**.